Skip to main content

 • LEARNING AND RESEARCH

-This course has the specificity of allowing students to follow the teachings of researchers or professionals working on criminal and penal issues from various positions in the human and social sciences.
-The Criminological Sciences course is therefore a place of exchange that allows students to complement the study of criminal law with the empirical study of crime and social action.
+The special feature of this pathway is that it enables students to follow courses taught by researchers or professionals working on criminal and penal issues from a variety of positions in the human and social sciences.
+The Criminological Sciences pathway is therefore a place of exchange that complements the study of criminal law with the empirical study of crime and social action.

 • PROFESSIONAL SKILLS TO BE ACQUIRED

-Ability to understand the empirical approach that characterizes the criminological sciences
+* Ability to understand the empirical process that characterises criminological sciences

-Ability to conduct bibliographic research and synthesize its contributions
+* Ability to conduct bibliographical research and summarise its contributions

-Ability to conduct qualitative and/or quantitative empirical research on crime and/or the penal institution
+* Ability to conduct qualitative and/or quantitative empirical research on crime and/or the criminal justice system

-Ability to formulate a relevant research problem and to treat it with critical distance
+* Ability to formulate a relevant research problem and treat it with critical distance

 • INTERNSHIPS AND SUPERVISED PROJECTS